martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 using the procedures in {{discovery-client}} before relying on the server's authority for the claimed origin.

-The server MAY alternatively push resources from the relevant origin.
+The server might push resources from an origin for which it is authoritative but for which the client has not received the certificate.
 In this case, the client SHOULD verify the server's possession of an appropriate certificate by sending a `CERTIFICATE_REQUIRED` frame on the pushed stream and a `CERTIFICATE_REQUEST` on stream zero.
 The client MUST NOT use the pushed resource until an appropriate certificate has been received and validated.

 # Presenting Server Certificates at the HTTP/2 Framing Layer
 {#certs-http2}